Dead or Alive (franchise): History

 Soon after, Tecmo president, Yoshimi Yasuda, resigned from the company following the lawsuits and was replaced by Tecmo's chairman of the board, Yasuharu Kakihara.
 Tecmo would merge with fellow video game publisher, Koei, to form Tecmo Koei Games, now known as Koei Tecmo.
 The role of Team Ninja leader and series producer was taken over by Dead or Alive planner and tester, Yosuke Hayashi, while game designer and planner, Yohei Shimbori, takes over as director of the series.
 Dead or Alive Paradise was the first DOA console game not developed by the original Team Ninja.
 Dead or Alive 5 was created in partnership with Sega AM2 of Virtua Fighter fame, featuring several guest characters from that series.
 Free-to-play versions of the games Dead or Alive 5 and Dead or Alive 6 were released to attract new fans to the series and to introduce more people to the fighting genre, hoping to help to bring back the fighting games' golden era of the 1990s.
 On March 31, 2021, director Shimbori announced his departure from Team Ninja to pursue other opportunities, while his position of director was taken over by Hayashi.
 In 2022, Hayashi would step down as Team Ninja head to become the Koei Tecmo entertainment division's general manager, with Fumihiko Yasuda serving as Team Ninja's current head.

-Since 2019, no new games in the fighting game series have been released.
+Between 2020 and 2025, no new games in the fighting game series were released.
 At the end of a presentation by Koei Tecmo at G-Star 2022, it was hinted that the franchise might be rebooted again in the near future.
 The rumors were subsequently disconfirmed by Team Ninja creative director, Tom Lee.
 In a February 2024 interview with Team Ninja department manager, Masakazu Hirayama, he stated that they are considering the possibility of returning to the series, saying that Dead or Alive is an important IP to them.
-When asked about introducing a guest character from Dead or Alive to Tekken 8, producer Katsuhiro Harada cited this content drought as the main reason he doesn't see a collaboration happening.
+When asked about introducing a guest character from Dead or Alive to Tekken 8, former producer Katsuhiro Harada cited this content drought as the main reason he did not see a collaboration happening.

+On 12 February 2026, during a State of Play presentation, producer Yosuke Hayashi announced a new Dead or Alive game along with a definitive version of Dead or Alive 6 to commemorate the series' 30th anniversary.